 His last words to his brother Gustav were Opfer müssen gebracht werden!
 (Sacrifices must be made!).
 And the Fliegeberg remained there.

-Only in 1932 the site of the Fliegeberg started to be shaped like it is today.
+Only in 1932 did the site of the Fliegeberg start to shape like it is today.
 The clay pit was filled with water and became a pond, a former workers’ residence became a tourist restaurant, and a viewing pavilion was built at the summit.

 Now, grass covers the hill during summer, springtime brings cherry trees blooming, and everything is orange during autumn, as you can see in the pictures here.